 Not necessarily.
-An employer's duty of care does not extend to preventing ill-health caused by problems in employees' personal lives, such as divorce, bereavement or money worries.
+An employer's legal duty of care does not extend to preventing ill health caused by problems in the employees' personal lives, such as divorce, bereavement or money worries because the source of any stress-related condition resulting from these is not the employer's responsibility.

 However, it is possible that a failure by the employer to take such matters into account in dealing with poor performance and/or increased absence might render any subsequent dismissal (resulting from the employee's stress) 'unfair'.
-If an employee is known to be having problems outside work, this should be taken into account when carrying out any stress-related risk assessments, as this could make them more vulnerable to potential stressors inside work.
+If an employee is known to be having problems outside work, this must also be taken into account when carrying out any stress-related risk assessments, as this could make them more vulnerable to potential stressors inside work.